-February 16th, 2018 sees the release of Black Panther, the first Marvel superhero movie with a black director, Black Panther.
-In March, Selma director Ava DuVernay's adaptation of A Wrinkle in Time becomes the first live-action, $100 million budget film directed by a woman of color.
-At 2018's Academy Awards, Get Out is nominated for Best Picture and Best Original Screenplay.
-Its director, Jordan Peele, became the fifth African-American to receive a Best Director nomination.
-The southern period drama Mudbound, written and directed by Dee Rees, also has garnered multiple nominations this awards season.
-We are nearly one year removed from Moonlight winning the Academy Award for Best Picture.
-In observance of Black History Month, top New York Times film critics have complied a list of films that highlight the overall history of black Americans in cinema.
+February 16th, 2018 saw the release of Black Panther, the first Marvel superhero movie with a black director, Ryan Coogler.
+One month later, Selma director Ava DuVernay's adaptation of A Wrinkle in Time became the first live-action, $100 million budget film directed by a woman of color.
+At the 90th Academy Awards, Jordan Peele, became the fifth African-American to receive a Best Director nomination and won the Best Original Screenplay for Get Out.
+One year prior to this Moonlight won the Academy Award for Best Picture.
+In observance of Black History Month, in 2018, top New York Times film critics complied a list of films that highlight the overall history of Black Americans in cinema.
 While looking to the future, 28 Days, 28 Films celebrates the journey so far.
 Explore these celebrated films, available via the Film & Video Collection, below.